Optimal Experimental Design for Inverse Problems in the Presence of Observation Correlations: Numerical Experiments

 \subsubsection{OED regularization}

-The main goal of the regularization term in the OED optimization problem~\eqref{eqn:oed_relaxed_optimization_problem} is to amplify the difference among the contributions of each observation and ideally induce a sparse binary design.
-The ideal choice of an $\ell_0$ norm is not adequate and is generally replaced with approximation of its effect.
-We use an $\ell_1$ regularization term to induce a sparse design.
+We employ an $\ell_1$ regularization term to induce a sparse design.
 Specifically, given the specific choice of the design weighting function $\weightfunc$, the regularization term and the associated derivative take the form